AndileThabethe/multi-modal-image-retrieval/README.md

 ![SystemArchitectureDiagram drawio](https://github.com/user-attachments/assets/26e69090-1921-47d5-9d28-7e2efa6fe919)

 Enhancements to cater for people with disabilities:
-- Speech-to-Text input to query
+- Voice search capability
+- Keyboard navigation
 - Image input to query
-- Dyslexie, Opendyslexic, Gill Dyslexic, Read Regular, Lexia Readable, or Sylexiad font option
+- Customisable user interface e.g Dyslexie, Opendyslexic, Gill Dyslexic, Read Regular, Lexia Readable, or Sylexiad font option for people with Dyslexia
+- Make application screen reader compatible
+- Alternative text and descriptions that convey the essential information and context of the image
+- Visual descriptions and audio narration

 ### Setup and Installation Instructions
 - install MongoDB, mongosh(optional)
 - install IDE that supports Python (e.g Visual Studio Code)
+- Python 3.12

 ### How to Run The System
 - Run the offline.py file to process the images and store them in the MongoDB
 - Run the run.py file to run the application

 ### How to Run Tests
+- Currently the system does not have unit/integration or regression tests.
+Manual tests done can be see in the modelselection.ipynb file.

 ### Assumptions Made
+- The data is complete and are images.